HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Introduction To WSM Modifications

-As you browse through these modifications, you may find one that solves a problem you've been having with your WSM, or you may come across one and think, "That's crazy!"
-Remember, these mods aren't for everyone.
-You'll have to decide for yourself which ones, if any, make sense for you and the way you barbecue.
+As you browse through these modifications, you may come across a few and think, “That’s crazy!
+Why would anyone want to do that?”
+Remember, these mods aren’t for everyone.
+You’ll have to decide for yourself which ones make sense for you and the way you barbecue.

 Disclaimers